mehulagg/gitlab/doc/user/application_security/offline_deployments/index.md

 regularly.
 GitLab provides a way to [schedule pipelines](../../../ci/pipelines/schedules.md).
 For example, you can set this up to download and store the Docker images every week.

-Some images can be updated more frequently than others.
-For example, the [vulnerability database](https://hub.docker.com/r/arminc/clair-db/tags) for Container Scanning is updated daily.
-To update this single image, create a new Scheduled Pipeline that runs daily and set `SECURE_BINARIES_ANALYZERS` to `clair-vulnerabilities-db`.
-Only this job is triggered, and the image is updated daily and made available in the project registry.

 #### Using the secure bundle created

 The project using the `Secure-Binaries.gitlab-ci.yml` template should now host all the required